Garages are awesome for gyms. We all know that. You can get some rubber flooring down, throw things around, have your own space…

 Sure, at first you’re numb, but the cold air isn’t so bad once you warm up and once you make a few adjustments so you aren’t gripping icy cold bars.

-#4 – Make Your Bar a House Guest
+#4 – Make Your Barbell a House Guest

 Your steel barbell has pretty much turned into a knurled icicle.
-Unload the bar, pick it up, and carry it with you as a house guest into your cozy home that’s supplied with a fireplace and explain to your significant other how it’s necessary for the bar’s survival.
+Unload the bar and take it into your cozy home that’s supplied with a fireplace and explain to your significant other how it’s necessary for the bar’s survival.
 That way, like you, it will only get as cold as the air it’s living in.

 #5 – More Rubber!